cantucer/AlicisindanClient/README.md

 Either the .jar file or the classes can't be run as there is no main method.
 Everything is designed as a dependency.

+As those classes are used for connection to server, you need to set the correct ip and port values.
+Current values should be correct.
+You can change the server ip and port inside `Connection.java` class.

 ## Dependencies
 Those classes don't have any dependency.